Child abducted in Missouri suspected to be in the Quad Cities area

 custody and is known to be physically violent.

-We have been in contact with Missouri State Highway Patrol who is in
+Police have been in contact with Missouri State Highway Patrol who is in the process of issuing an Endangered Person Alert.

 The Edmundson Police Department is asking the public to come